 Racing greyhounds endure lives of confinement, are subject to standard practices that are cruel, suffer injuries and even death.
 Greyhounds used for racing are kept in cages, barely large enough for them to stand up or turn around, for up to 23 hours per day.
 Shredded paper or carpet remnants are used as bedding.

 From 2008 through 2018, more than 15,000 greyhound injuries have been documented nationwide.
 This is a notable underestimate since injuries do not have to be reported in either Alabama or Florida.
 Despite Florida’s lack of transparency, some compelling data has trickled out.
 Dogs suffer broken legs, broken backs, and are even electrocuted.
-Since May of 2017, 64 dogs have been injured at Sanford Orlando Kennel Club including 51 dogs that suffered broken bones and three dogs that died.
+Since May of 2017, 73 dogs have been injured at Sanford Orlando Kennel Club including 55 dogs that suffered broken bones and four dogs that died.

 Does greyhound racing contribute to dog overpopulation?

 Yes.
 Nearly 10,000 greyhounds are bred for the racing industry each year.
 The racing industry promotes and exacerbates an overproduction of dogs, resulting in an annual surplus numbering in the thousands.
 These dogs displace other homeless animals and divert resources needed to address other animal welfare challenges.

 How does the American public feel about greyhound racing?